 A. POLICY

-1. A court ordered legal claim against the wages of an employee by a creditor for nonpayment of a debt and served by the constituted legal authority is a garnishment and must be recognized and executed by the Finance Director and the Employer.
+1. A court ordered legal claim against the wages of an employee by a creditor for nonpayment of a debt and served by the constituted legal authority is a garnishment and must be recognized and executed by the Auditor and the Employer.
 Repeated garnishments on the wages of an employee may result in disciplinary action.
 No employee may be terminated because of only one (1) successful garnishment during any twelve (12) month period.

 2. No employee will be disciplined for garnishments where the employee has demonstrated a willingness and effort to resolve the employee's financial problems.